-Below you will find professional overviews of Jim Siemens and other partners.
+Below you will find professional overviews of Siemens Family Law Group attorneys.

 Jim moved to Asheville in 1994 and started his own practice.
 He developed trial skills over more than a decade, primarily in criminal courtrooms in State and Federal Court, where the stakes are high, where the government usually has the advantage, and where judges hold lawyers to high standards of practice.
 These years of practice were demanding and character building.

-During this same period, Jim accepted family law cases and for 2 years, he represented the Buncombe County Guardian Ad Litem (GAL) Program.
-Jim enjoyed increasing exposure and success in family law cases and his time and attention became divided between competing practice areas.
+During this same period, Jim accepted family law cases, and for two years, he represented the Buncombe County Guardian Ad Litem (GAL) Program.
+Jim enjoyed increasing exposure and success in family law cases, and his time and attention became divided between competing practice areas.

 Jim began participating in mediation settlement conferences in the late 1990s.
 He saw the utility of mediation and pursued mediation training.
 The State of North Carolina Dispute Resolution Commission certified Jim to conduct Family Financial Mediations in 2003.
 Since that time, Jim has mediated more than 100 disputes arising from the dissolution of marriage.